Choosing HSC subjects and exam support

 Support leading up to the HSC

 The school should help your child choose the best subjects to meet their overall goals for their life after school.
-Your child’s interests and ambitions should be at the centre of these goals.
+Your child’s strengths, interests and ambitions should be at the centre of these goals.

 This decision-making process around what your child will study is called collaborative curriculum planning.